-- a mortgage offset account with a standard variable rate of 5.2% – $140 in the first year (savings based on a 100% offset account associated with a 25-year $400,000 home loan.
-NB: savings will continue to accrue over the life of the loan even if you withdraw the $5200 at the end of the year.)
+- $116 in the first year – mortgage offset account with a standard variable rate of 4.39% – savings based on a 100% offset account associated with a 25-year $400,000 home loan.
+NB: Savings will continue to accrue over the life of the loan even if you withdraw the $5200 at the end of the year.

 Many high-interest accounts offer high interest rates for an introductory period.
 Often those intro rates revert to very low rates after a short period.